 Biological systems use four main types of energy:

-These ideas show how every process, from digestion to breathing, depends on energy management.
+These ideas show how everything, from digestion to breathing, depends on energy management.
 This careful use ensures our bodies work well.
 It helps us reach our health goals.
 Research in this area shows us how to improve our well-being by being more energy efficient.

 The Role of ATP in Bioenergetics

 Your cells need ATP, a small but crucial molecule.
 Adenosine triphosphate (ATP) is like a universal battery.
 It stores and releases energy for muscle movements and brain signals.
-This molecule connects the body-mind connection by keeping both physical and mental processes going.
+Downsizing helps meditation experts reduce the stress caused by urban traffic and makes their lives more focused.

 What is ATP?